 4. Do One Load of Laundry From Start to Finish

 So, this is also something I’m still really working on.
-And I need about five more years of success before I should be preaching about anything laundry-related. 🙂 But what I can tell you is that by watching the Simple Homemaking Video Course that came as part of the Ultimate Homemaking Bundle and then by following the advice to follow through and finish all the parts of laundry every single day I’ve experienced incredible freedom this past week.
+And I need about five more years of success before I should be preaching about anything laundry-related. 🙂 But what I can tell you is that by by following through and finishing all the parts of laundry every single day, I’ve experienced incredible freedom this past week.

 I honestly had no idea how much being 3-5 loads behind on laundry all the time was dragging me down.

 When my kitchen is clean, it feels like my whole house is pretty much clean.
 When my kitchen is messy, the rest of my house can be clean, but it will feel like the whole thing is a wreck.

 Maybe I’m the only person who is this way, but I can’t encourage you enough to develop a system for keeping your kitchen clean.
 Just at least try it and see how you like it!

 What works for us is to make sure the kitchen is completely clean twice a day.
 At night before bed, I load and start the dishwasher, wash/dry/put away any larger items that won’t fit in the dishwasher, and wipe down all the countertops and table.

 In the mornings around breakfast time, I unload the dishwasher, re-load it with breakfast dishes, and wipe down/clean up anything that needs to be cleaned.
 Throughout the day, as we use plates/cups, we rinse and stick them in the dishwasher — which means that, for the most part, our kitchen always looks pretty clean.

 And a clean kitchen makes me so happy!

 Bonus: Take 5 to 15 Minutes to Do Something for YOU